versatiles-org/versatiles-documentation/basics/compendium.md

 The options being considered include:
 - **Independent Entity**: Establishing VersaTiles as a standalone legal entity, providing full autonomy but with the responsibility of full organizational management.
-- **Subsection of an Existing Foundation**: Integrating VersaTiles as a subsection within an established foundation, benefiting from existing infrastructures, such as legal and financial frameworks, while focusing on project development.
+- **Subsection of an Existing Foundation**: Integrating VersaTiles as a subsection within an established foundation or organisation, benefiting from existing infrastructures, such as legal and financial frameworks, while focusing on project development.